TonyTang2001/Internet-Traffic-WWDC18-Scholarship/README.md

 # Internet-Traffic-WWDC18-Scholarship
-This is my WWDC18 Scholarship PlaygroundBook Project named Internet Traffic. *[Accepted]*
+This is my WWDC18 Scholarship PlaygroundBook Project named Internet Traffic. *[Accepted]* You may watch the project screen recording on YouTube: https://youtu.be/hXHF-s-IwUw

 ## Resources
 - Some of the pictures are adapted from Copyright-Free websites, while the rest of them are made by myself.